-After you learn how to operate your tractor, check to see that the brake is operating properly.
-See "TO CHECK BRAKE" in the Service and Adjustments section of this manual.
+After you learn how to operate your tractor, check to see that the brake is properly adjusted.
+See "TO ADJUST BRAKE" in the Service and Adjustments section of this manual.

-√ CHECKLIST
+✓ CHECKLIST

 BEFORE YOU OPERATE YOUR NEW TRACTOR, WE WISH TO ASSURE THAT YOU RECEIVE THE BEST PERFORMANCE AND SATISFACTION FROM THIS QUALITY PRODUCT.